freedomofpress/securedrop-docs/docs/firewall_opnsense.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Navigate to **System > Access > Users** and click the edit button for the ``root``
 user.
 On the subsequent page, set a strong admin password.
-We recomend generating
+We recommend generating
 a strong passphrase with KeePassXC and saving it in the Tails Persistent folder using
 the provided KeePassXC database template.
 Two-factor authentication will be enabled
 in a later step.